A silicon Brillouin laser: Abstract

 \section{Abstract}

-Brillouin laser oscillators offer powerful and flexible dynamics, which have been leveraged in a variety of physical systems to create mode-locked lasers, microwave oscillators, and optical gyroscopes.
-Until recently, however, the prospects for adapting Brillouin laser technologies to silicon photonics---one of the leading integrated photonics platforms---seemed bleak because Brillouin interactions were puzzlingly absent from silicon waveguides.
-Only with the recent advent of new photonic-phononic waveguides have Brillouin interactions become one of the strongest and most tailorable nonlinearities in silicon.
-In this paper, we harness these engineered nonlinearities to demonstrate Brillouin lasing in silicon for the first time.
-Moreover, we show that this laser produces an intriguing regime of three-wave dynamics, in which optical self-oscillation yields Schawlow-Townes-like linewidth narrowing of a distributed, spatially heavily damped phonon field.
-These dynamics reveal that macroscopic Brillouin lasers---which produce optical and not acoustic self-oscillation---can yield phonon linewidth narrowing, as long as the temporal acoustic dissipation rate is smaller than that of the optical fields.
-Beyond this study, these laser technologies open the door to a range of new applications for monolithic integration within silicon photonic circuits.
+Brillouin laser oscillators offer powerful and flexible dynamics as the basis for mode-locked lasers, microwave oscillators, and optical gyroscopes in a variety of optical systems.
+However, Brillouin interactions are exceedingly weak in conventional silicon photonic waveguides, stifling progress towards silicon-based Brillouin lasers.
+The recent advent of hybrid photonic-phononic waveguides has revealed Brillouin interactions to be one of the strongest and most tailorable nonlinearities in silicon.
+Here, we harness these engineered nonlinearities to demonstrate Brillouin lasing in silicon.
+Moreover, we show that this silicon-based Brillouin laser enters an intriguing regime of dynamics, in which optical self-oscillation produces phonon linewidth narrowing.
+Our results provide a platform to develop a range of applications for monolithic integration within silicon photonic circuits.